qinguorui2001/tp/docs/team/droffilc13.md

 * **New Feature**: Redesign the whole interface to accommodate assignments in TA<sup>2</sup>.
   * What it does: Added the assignment list panel to view students' assignments.
 Design the assignment card.
 Wrote the backend code for the `Assignmenmt` class and most of its components.
   * Justification: This feature is the main feature that differentiates TA<sup>2</sup> from AB3 which this project is based on.
 It forms the foundation for future commands that manipulate assignments.
   * Highlights: This enhancement forms the bedrock of what TA<sup>2</sup> is.
 Any future commands added will need assignments and assignment list panel to perform their operations.
 This implementation is challenging because a lot of research and trial and error to fit the panel and make sure it scales with the window.
-Also, analysis of how backend code is reflected on frontend is necessary to understand how they are linked.
+Also, the analysis of how backend code is reflected on frontend is necessary to understand how they are linked.

 * **New Feature**: Update assignment list display upon successful execution of commands.
   * What it does: Bridge the outcome that happens at back end to front end.
 For example, deleting a student whose assignment is displayed should remove all his/her assignments in the assignment list panel as well.